jmvicke237/magical-athlete-simulator/readme.txt

 1. Select the "Tournament Simulation" tab
 2. Set the number of players (2-6)
 3. Enter player names
+4. Select a board type (Mild, Wild, or Random)
-4. Click "Run Tournament"
+5. Click "Run Tournament"
-5. Review the tournament results, including race outcomes, points earned, and the overall winner
+6. Review the tournament results, including race outcomes, points earned, and the overall winner

 ### Single Race Simulation

 1. Select the "Single Race Simulation" tab
 2. Configure the number of simulations and racers
+3. Select a board type (Mild, Wild, or Random)
-3. Choose between random or fixed character selection
+4. Choose between random or fixed character selection
-4. If fixed, select the characters to include
+5. If fixed, select the characters to include
-5. Click "Run Race Simulations"
+6. Click "Run Race Simulations"
-6. Review the race statistics and sample play-by-play
+7. Review the race statistics and sample play-by-play
-7. Download the complete play-by-play
+8. Download the complete play-by-play

 ### Character Statistics